 Supplemental insurance covers costs above and beyond standard health insurance policies and covers the following:

-- Critical illness and cancer insurance: Critical illness and cancer insurance covers additional costs related to expensive medical conditions such as cancer or stroke.
+- Critical illness and cancer insurance cover additional costs related to expensive medical conditions such as cancer or stroke.
 It can cover long- or short-term illnesses.

-- Accident insurance: This type of insurance involves a lump-sum cash benefit related to ongoing care after an accident.
+- Accident insurance involves a lump-sum cash benefit related to ongoing care after an accident.

-- Hospital insurance: Hospital insurance can take care of your deductibles, prescriptions, and other costs.
+- Hospital insurance can take care of your deductibles, prescriptions, and other costs.

-- Disability insurance: Disability insurance can cover your income if you become too sick or injured to work.
+- Disability insurance can cover your income if you become too sick or injured to work.